 - finely sliced fresh red chili

-How to Make Spicy Sichuan Gold Cream Cheese Party Dip
+How to Make Spicy Cream Cheese Dip

 - Infuse the soy sauce with ginger if desired.
 Cut the ginger into matchsticks and add it to the soy sauce if desired and set aside to steep for 20 minutes and up to 1 hour then remove the ginger and repurpose for another use, or discard.

-Spicy Sichuan Gold Chili Oil Party Dip step-by-step recipe photos
+Chili Oil Party Dip step-by-step recipe photos

 Looking for a Few More Delicious Dim Sum or Auththentic Sichuan Dishes?